CHAPTER 27: ON ALIEN BODIES AND COSMIC TWINS

 And maybe that’s the quiet test in the story.
 Not whether the probe crossed a line, but whether we recognize humanity when it doesn’t come from the usual place.

 The irony is kind of perfect.
-The probe wanted to understand humans without interfering… and the most human thing it could possibly do was create someone and then have to deal with the consequences.
+The prime probe wanted to understand humans without interfering… and the most human thing it could possibly do was create someone and then have to deal with the consequences.

 So imagine the unsuspecting DNA donor feels something odd, turns around, and right there the process is already underway.
 It’s fast — not nine months, not even hours.
 More like watching life hit fast‑forward.
 Enough time to recognize the shape of what’s happening, but not enough time to emotionally catch up.

+Their brain is scrambling to label it.
 Is this a trick?
 A reflection?
 A threat?
 A mistake?
 Is this large zygote thing an alien?
+Primal fears kick in.
 Let's not take any chances.
 Let's kill it.

 Then someone else encounters the probe later.
 Same situation, same lack of context, same conclusion.
 Abort the process again.
 Not out of cruelty, but out of ignorance and fear and the assumption that stopping something early is morally safer than letting it continue.